phoenixframework/phoenix/CONTRIBUTING.md

 ## Bug reports

-A bug is either a _demonstrable problem_ that is caused by the code in the repository, or indicate missing, unclear, or misleading documentation.
+A bug is either a _demonstrable problem_ that is caused by the code in the repository, or indicates missing, unclear, or misleading documentation.
 Good bug reports are extremely helpful - thank you!

 Guidelines for bug reports: